zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_synchronization.rst

 counting semaphore.
 It is mainly intended for use by fibers.

 Any number of nanokernel semaphores can be defined.
-Each semaphore is a distinct variable of type :c:type:`struct nano_sem`, and is referenced using a pointer to that variable.
+Each semaphore is a distinct variable of type :cpp:type:`struct nano_sem`, and is referenced using a pointer to that variable.
 A semaphore must be initialized before it can be used.